Change Adoption

 Karen Baker

 Karen Baker is Principal of KB Royce Group, founded in 2015.
-KB Royce helps companies lead complex transformation, M&A integration, and trusted-data programs with strong governance, practical execution, and a focus on measurable business outcomes.
+KB Royce helps organizations lead complex transformation, M&A integration, and trusted-data programs with the governance, alignment, and execution discipline required to make change stick.

 Sources